KaelinSleevi/enigma/README.md

 ## Object Oriented Programming
 - [x] Project is broken into logical components that are appropriately encapsulated.
+  - My project has been split into a few components.
+I have one `spec` file for testing.
+There is an `enigma class` file containing all the methods necessary for the tests to pass.
+Also, there is a `calculable` module for all the calculations to execute the correct returns on the `encrypt` and `decrypt` methods.

 - [x] No classes are unreasonably small or large, or contain knowledge/information/behavior that they shouldn’t know about.
+  - Both the class and module are no longer than 60 lines.
+I compacted them by removing certain methods and tacking on different researched enumerables in order to clean up the `module`.

 - [x] Student can articulate the single responsibilities of the various components.
+  - Each and every single one of my methods in the `class` and `module` has a written explanation for its purpose(why it is there, what it is doing, and why it was implemented to reach a certain return value).